ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

-The handler verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
+The handler verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the client identified by "NODENAME".
 If the verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
 If that is not the case, the handler responds with a 4.01 (Unauthorized) error response.